 The 14-18 age bracket was one of the most competitive we’ve seen.
 And once again, a familiar face moved up to win.
 The reigning overall champion and the winner of last season’s 11-14 age bracket Gabriel Lui (AKA shininglice) went undefeated for the second year in a row.
 His innovative strategy to program his Merger hero to push and deflect enemy Poppers was completely unique and in combination with his use of vector math made his almost 600 lines of code unstoppable.

 Congratulations once again to this season's winner of the $1,000 scholarship and now a 2X CodeCombat AI League Champion...Gabriel Lui (AKA shininglice)!!!

 Once again, the overall winner of the CodeCombat AI League Season final will receive a $1,000 scholarship to help them pursue their coding education and support them on their path to a career in computer science.

 Top coders in each age group will receive a premium RESPAWN gaming product to help them compete in comfort.

 In addition, in season 2 we have the Hyper X providing a Pro Peripheral Pack including the Cloud Revolver S Headset, Alloy FPS RGB Keyboard and Pulsefire Surge mouse.
 HyperX is a proud hardware supporter of the CodeCombat AI League, and gaming communities of all kinds.

 CodeCombat official certificates of achievement will acknowledge the performance of other top players.

 Big things are happening in season 3!
-Our massively fun Giant's Gate arena just launched.
+Our massively fun Giant's Gate arena has launched.
 This arena in the sky features giants protecting each base.
 Summon the right heroes at the right time to claim territory, defeat your opponent's giants and capture their base.